FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/1-Overview.md

 ## Closed Loop Control

 In closed loop control, we add sensor feedback to make our control over our system MUCH better.
 We have a variety of different techniques that can use these sensors to get our desired behavior from the system, as long as our sensors are actually measuring that behavior.
-For instance, we can use sensors and closed loop control to either bring our mechanism to a certain position, or we could use them to make our mechanism move at a specified velocity.
+For instance, we can use sensors and closed loop control to bring our mechanism to a certain position, or to make our mechanism move at a specified velocity.

 ## Common Types of Closed Loop Control